 Dad La Soul

 Based in Worthing, West Sussex, Dad La Soul was set up to tackle the loneliness of fatherhood, i.e. standing in the playground with no one to play with.

-Dad La Soul is a monthly get together of dads and their kids, combining learning, play, and socialising, with themed workshops, which have so far included DJ, stand-up comedy, science, and film-making workshops.
+Dad La Soul is a monthly get-together of dads and their kids, combining learning, play, and socializing, with themed workshops, which have so far included DJ, stand-up comedy, science, and film-making workshops.
 “The idea is that dads can make friends as well,” says Flanagan.
 “The different themes open up different conversations.
 You find yourself bonding over different things – not just the fact you’ve got kids roughly the same age.”

 For more on Dad La Soul visit totrockinbeats.com

 CALM Club Football